oplS17projects/redesigned-doodle/README.md

 ### First Milestone (Sun Apr 9)
 Which portion of the work will be completed (and committed to Github) by this day?
--We will do the first 6 examples (until gapped-lines) -We should also be done with the user interface.
+-We did the first 6 examples (until gapped-lines)
+-We should also be done with the user interface.

 ### Second Milestone (Sun Apr 16)
 Which portion of the work will be completed (and committed to Github) by this day?
--Sierpinski triangle and Koch snoflake done
+We found out how to actually use the turtle-examples library.
+We did some minor edits to farious functions so that they could run properly.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 What additionally will be completed before the public presentation?